 “It’s a serious injustice, and I am deeply insulted!”
 Mr. Flemmings told reporters.
 “With my income, I rarely go to the restaurant, so I try to get as much as I can for my money when I do.
 This was the worst experience I have ever had in a restaurant.
 Not only did they kick me out while I was still hungry, but they looked at me like I was disgusting, like I was not worthy of eating there!
 It’s unacceptable, and I demand a compensation!”

-WNDR’s article was quickly reproduced on other fake news sites such as Huzlers and LinkBeef, but there was no truth to any of the claims.
-The article swiped a 2014 photograph from a Daily Mail article about a 38-year-old Texas man’s decision to undergo weight loss surgery, and it appeared the “welfare recipient” detail was added to bolster stereotypes of laziness and excess among recipients of government assistance.
+WNDR's article was quickly reproduced on other fake news sites such as Huzlers and LinkBeef, but there was no truth to any of the claims.
+The article swiped a 2014 photograph from a Daily Mail article about a 38-year-old Texas man's decision to undergo weight loss surgery, and the "welfare recipient" detail was added to bolster stereotypes of laziness and excess among recipients of government assistance.